sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ### Environmental context changes

-The modern standby PC must also respond in real-time to changes in environmental conditions.
+The Modern Standby PC must also respond in real-time to changes in environmental conditions.
 The common cases are thermal events and power source change events.

 ## Wakes SoC and **can** turn on display